CFDScript/CFDScript/CODE_OF_CONDUCT.md

 ## Our Pledge

 FEAScript is both a software project and a community.
 We are committed to providing a friendly, safe, welcoming, and inclusive environment for everyone, regardless of experience level, gender identity or expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other personal characteristic.
 We value the different perspectives that make open source projects stronger.
 Technical disagreement is normal and welcome when it is expressed professionally and constructively.

 ## Scope

 This Code of Conduct applies to all project participants, including contributors, users, maintainers, sponsors, and affiliated members.
 It applies in all FEAScript community spaces, including GitHub repositories, issues, pull requests, discussions, project websites, social media, events, and private communications related to the project.
 It also applies when an individual represents FEAScript in public spaces, such as through an official project account or at an online or in-person event.
-Behavior outside these spaces may be addressed when it has the potential to adversely affect the safety or well-being of community members.

 ## Expected Behavior